- My Neighbors, the Nuttings (1998 – 2000)

 In August 2004, the Alameda County Superior Court hired me as a Commissioner.
 The “Canons of Judicial Ethics” would prohibit me, in this new job, from continuing to act as Anne’s attorney or fiduciary.
 When I told Anne that I could no longer do any legal work for her, have her power of attorney, be her executor, or distribute her property as she wished, she was very upset and said that she felt betrayed by me “taking another job.”
 I tried to get her to see another attorney friend of mine who specialized in estates and trusts, but true to the determined independence and single-mindedness she had always displayed, she refused to consult anyone else or hire another assistant.
 She said she would just take care of everything herself.

 After a number of these discussions, I could see disaster looming with Anne alone in charge.
-I decided to continue the joint bill-paying account (though not as a “trust” account, to deal with the ethical issues) in order to make sure her bills were paid.
+I decided tocontinue the joint bill-paying account (though not as a “trust” account, to deal with the ethical issues) in order to make sure herbills were paid.
 I deleted the word “trust” from the account title, and told her I could not remain on any of her other accounts.
-I prepared a new will in which I was not the executor (Anne agreed to allowing my wife to replace me), and returned to Anne virtually all documents, financial and otherwise, that I had kept for her.
+I prepared a new will in which I was not the executor, and returned to Anne virtually all documents, financial and otherwise, that I had kept for her.
 I also told her she had to take my name off of her bank and stock accounts.
 As far as I was concerned, at this point everything in the estate would now pass through the will to the named charities in that document.
-As I found out much later, Anne did not actually take my name off the stock account, or some of the other bank accounts, but since the statements went to her, and I no longer had any role in those financial affairs other than to help her prepare her taxes, I was unaware of the omission.
+As I found out much later, Anne did not actually take my name off the stock account, or some of the other bank accounts, but since the statements went to her, and I no longer had any role in those financial affairs other than to pay the taxes, I was unaware of the omission.
 Again, later, this fact was used to imply that I had secretly attempted to retain some sort of interest in control over Anne’s finances.

 - Ali Mehrizi (2006 – 2010)